Widening of the Sylvian fissure. Arachnoid cyst

 Electroencephalography (EEG) in case there was an epileptic seizure, to determine whether it was really caused by a cyst.

-As I said above, most congenital arachnoid CSF cysts are asymptomatic and do not require any treatment.
-Sometimes a neurosurgeon may recommend dynamic monitoring of the size of the cyst, for which it will be necessary to periodically perform computed tomography or magnetic resonance imaging.
+As I said above, most congenital arachnoid liquor cysts are asymptomatic and do not require any treatment.
+Sometimes a neurosurgeon may recommend dynamic monitoring of the size of the cyst; for this, it will be necessary to periodically perform computed tomography or magnetic resonance imaging.

-In rare cases, when an arachnoid cyst is accompanied by the above symptoms and has a mass effect, surgical treatment is resorted to.
+In rare cases, when an arachnoid cyst is accompanied by the symptoms described above and has a mass effect, surgical treatment is resorted to.

-In some cases, with a sharp deterioration, due to rupture of the arachnoid cyst or hemorrhage into it, surgical treatment is urgently resorted to.
+In some cases with a sharp deterioration, due to rupture of the arachnoid cyst or hemorrhage into it, urgent surgical treatment is resorted to.

 Absolute indications for surgery:

-1. intracranial hypertension syndrome due to arachnoid cyst or concomitant hydrocephalus;
+1. intracranial hypertension syndrome caused by an arachnoid cyst or concomitant hydrocephalus;

 Relative indications for surgery:

-1. large "asymptomatic arachnoid cysts" causing deformation of neighboring lobes of the brain;
+1. large “asymptomatic arachnoid cysts” that cause deformation of neighboring lobes of the brain;

 2. progressive increase in cyst size;